li8bot/monkAI_webinar/README.md

 With an explosion in commercial applications in the domain of Computer Vision, Deep Learning algorithms have become a go to strategy whenever a new research problem is brought to light.

 In this webinar we will go over how researchers and developers can tackle open-ended Computer Vision challenges using our Deep Learning toolkit, MonkAI.
-We'll go over some of the core offerings of MonkAI, understand how to handle and explore datasets, learn how to fine-tune prototypes and compare experiments to finally churn out a good ranking.
+We'll go over some of the core offerings of MonkAI, understand how to handle and explore datasets, learn how to fine-tune prototypes and compare experiments to finally churn out great metrics.
 Along the way we'll look at some of the expert mode features available inside MonkAI.

 Viewers can follow along on any of the available Kaggle challenges.
 We'll setup our workflow while applying Transfer Learning to the problem of Image Classification.

+**Caution for dreamers : Building SOTA in a day is impossible.
+Please keep your expectations to beating the baseline.

 Featuring speakers of this meetup are Abhishek Kumar and Akash Deep Singh from Tessellate Imaging, India.
 [Tessellate Imaging](https://tessellateimaging.com) helps businesses across the globe set up their Computer Vision and Deep Learning infrastructure.